Do

 L

-Bolivia malaria risk
+Bolivia malaria risk in rural

-in rural areas below 2500m regimen 2
+areas below 2500m regimen 2 or 1,

 the Amazon Basin regimen 1 or 2